han09090/Estradiol_Brain_Mental_Health/README.md

-Code used for "No Causal Links Between Estradiol and Female’s Brain and Mental Health: A Mendelian Randomization Study"
+Code used for "No Causal Links Between Estradiol and Female’s Brain and Mental Health: A Mendelian Randomization Study" (preprint: https://osf.io/preprints/osf/ryq3g)

 GWAS.txt - code used in PLINK to run genome-wide association studies (GWAS) on estradiol levels and brain age gap